Balvinder Heran takes on lead digital role for county council, healthcare trust and clinical commissioning group

-Heran will be accountable for the combined ICT strategy of all three organisations, which are beginning to work together in one of eight pilots for integrated care systems.
+She will be accountable for the combined ICT strategy of all three organisations, which are beginning to work together in one of eight pilots for integrated care systems.

-Heran is currently director of ICT at the London Borough of Hounslow, a non-executive director of Bromford Housing Group and a member of a joint steering group for overseeing a merger with Merlin House Groups and Severan Vale Housing.
+Heran is currently director of ICT at the London Borough of Hounslow, a non-executive director of Bromford Housing Group and a member of a joint steering group for overseeing a merger with Merlin House Groups and Severn Vale Housing.
 She has also spent time as joint strategic lead for shared working across four local authorities in the Midlands.

 She will lead the overall system strategy for the three organisations, with the aim of reducing their dependence on existing legacy systems and contracts, and define the technology strategy for integrated care across Buckinghamshire.